 These “introvert or extrovert?” quizzes not only reveal your primary personality traits, they also describe the most common signs of introversion.
 Some of these introverted personality traits are quite surprising.

-Both of these introvert extrovert quizzes not only reveal if you’re an introvert, they also describe the most common signs of introversion.
-Some of these introverted personality traits are unexpected.
-For example, did you know that introverts don’t consider their casual acquaintances to be friends?
-Also, introverts take a long time to process and sort out information, and they dread returning phone calls.
-I know I am an introvert just by reading those three characteristics of introverted personality traits alone.
-The second introvert extrovert test below includes a bit more information about what it’s like to be extroverted, so you can see the difference between the two personality styles.
+For example, did you know that introverts take a long time to process and sort out information, and they dread returning phone calls?
+Introverts also don’t consider their casual acquaintances to be friends.
+The second introvert-extrovert test below includes a bit more information about what it’s like to be extroverted, so you can see the difference between the two personality styles.

-If you’re asking “am I an introvert?”, I have a feeling you have more introverted than extroverted personality traits.
+If you’re asking “am I an introvert or extrovert?”, I have a feeling you have more introverted than extroverted personality traits.
 Extroverts don’t spend as much time contemplating their personalities or reflecting on their inner motivations, traits, or psyches.
 Why?
 Because they’re too busy partying and interacting with other people and seeking external stimulation!
-By nature, introverts are more likely to seek out introvert extrovert quizzes and really think about the results of the personality tests they take.
+By nature, introverts are more likely to seek introvert or extrovert quizzes and really think about the results of the personality tests they take.